AAP9002/Voucher-Extractor/README.md

 - **PDF Generation**: Generates a PDF file populated with the extracted vouchers.

 ## Setup Instructions
+We are using the [Temp Mail API](https://rapidapi.com/calvinloveland335703-0p6BxLYIH8f/api/temp-mail44)

 1. Clone the repository to your local machine.
-2. Install dependencies using `pip install -r requirements.txt`.
+2. run `pip3 install -r requirements.txt` to install the required Python libraries.
 3. Configure the API credentials for creating disposable emails.
+3. Set up `.env` using the `.env.template` file.
 4. Adjust the automation script settings according to your requirements.
 5. Run the automation script to start the extraction process.
 6. Use the separate script to generate a PDF containing the extracted vouchers.